EduardBolanos/ciLisp/README.md

   char *name;
 } SYMBOL_AST_NODE;

-To implement the evaluation function that executes this and similar programs the code will have to perform symbol table lookups. ciLisp uses static scoping rules with the nested scoping principle,so you need to explore not only the scope associated with a given s­expression, but also the scopes of all its ancestors.
+To implement the evaluation function that executes this and similar programs the code will have to perform symbol table lookups. ciLisp uses static scoping rules with the nested scoping principle,so you need to explore not only the scope associated with a given s-expression, but also the scopes of all its ancestors.
 That's what the link parent in AST_NODE is for.
 Such lookups may go up to the very root of the AST tree.
-A symbol reference in an s­expression should be declared undefined on after exploring all nested scopes.
-Keep in mind that symbols may hold s­expressions rather than straight numerical values.
-Therefore, you may need to evaluate s­expressions that are bound to the symbols before using the symbols for further evaluation.
+A symbol reference in an s-expression should be declared undefined on after exploring all nested scopes.
+Keep in mind that symbols may hold s-expressions rather than straight numerical values.
+Therefore, you may need to evaluate s-expressions that are bound to the symbols before using the symbols for further evaluation.
 Write a program in ciLisp that forces the compiler and the evaluator to test the new functionality (both positively and negatively).
 For example, the following expressions should compile and evaluate with no errors:

 (add ((let (abcd 1)) (sub 3 abcd)) 4)
 (mult ((let (a 1) (b 2)) (add a b)) (sqrt 2))